 Update on COVID-19 Vaccines

-Listen to the podcast episode to hear Halle Moore, M.D., explain how the vaccines are different, how she is advising people with certain allergies about the vaccines, and what people currently being treated for breast cancer need to know before being vaccinated.
+Listen to the episode to learn how the vaccines are different, how Dr. Moore is advising people with certain allergies about the vaccines, and what people currently being treated for breast cancer need to know before being vaccinated.

 About the mRNA vaccines: Pfizer and Moderna